How much does a Plant Maintenance Technician make?

 How to earn more as a Plant Maintenance Technician?

-- Gain Experience: More experience often means higher pay.
-Working in various environments can provide a well-rounded skill set and make a technician more attractive to employers.
+- Experience: Gaining experience in multiple industries or complex systems can make a technician more versatile and attractive to employers.